Follow TV Tropes

 • Again when facing down Parasite.

-• Battle Couple: Shinji and Asuka till Asuka got taken out of the roster of active pilots.
-Until that moment they had fought many battles together against Eldritch Abominations.
+• Battle Couple: Shinji and Asuka, until Asuka got taken out of the roster of active pilots.
+Up to that moment, they had fought many battles together against Eldritch Abominations.

-• Beautiful Dreamer: In chapter 19 Shinji gazes at Asuka as she sleeps and he marvels at how peaceful she looks and thinks he could spend hours watching her.
+• Beautiful Dreamer: In chapter 19, Shinji gazes at Asuka as she sleeps, and he marvels at how peaceful she looks, thinking he could spend hours watching her.

 Turning his head, he saw that he and Asuka were mostly still in the same position they'd fallen asleep in; her head wasn't on his shoulder anymore, but her arm was still draped across him.

-• Becoming the Boast: Asuka often boasted about being the best pilot ever and the greatest fighter against the Angels, but in reality her confidence and her self-esteem were very fragile and she was not sure her skills and training were good enough.
-However she gradually discovers she has powers she was unaware of, becomes a heroine, and thanks to personal growing she shows she can take down anything and anyone.
+• Becoming the Boast: Asuka often boasted about being the best pilot ever, and the greatest fighter against the Angels; in reality, her confidence and her self-esteem were very fragile, and she was not sure her skills and training were good enough.
+However, she gradually discovers she has powers she was unaware of, becomes a superheroine, and thanks to the personal growth she experiences along the way, she shows she can take down anything and anyone.

-• Belligerent Sexual Tension: At the beginning Shinji and Asuka argued due to their clashing personalities (Asuka was temperamental and strong-willed, and Shinji meek and wimpy.
-Often Asuka got angry with Shinji because he would not stand up for himself and apologized for everything without meaning it) and different ways to deal with their past very similar pains, even though they liked each other.
-However, as Asuka starts to try to live up to expectations her Supergirl role placed upon her, her temper gradually softens, and Shinji becomes more assertive, and their relationship progresses.
+• Belligerent Sexual Tension: In the beginning, Shinji and Asuka argued due to their clashing personalities.
+Asuka was temperamental and strong-willed, and Shinji meek and wimpy; often, Asuka got angry with Shinji because he would not stand up for himself and apologize for everything without meaning it.
+They also clashed due to the differing ways they used to deal with the very similar pains of their respective pasts.
+Throughout it all, deep down though they liked each other.
+However, as Asuka starts to try to live up to expectations her Supergirl role has placed upon her, her temper gradually softens, and Shinji becomes more assertive, allowing their relationship to progress.

-• Beneath the Mask: During a heart-to-heart talk with Shinji, Asuka says she has worn so many masks since she was a little chlid sometimes she is not sure of what her real self is: when she was a scared, lonely child she created a mask of an arrogant, hostile genius and fearless pilot to protect herself; later when she became Power Girl she wore the mask of an heroine; and a short while later she became Supergirl and tried to be a real heroine.
-However it drives her crazy trying to be the paragon of morality and virtue everyone thinks she should be, so that she asks Shinji becoming her confidant because he saw beneath this mask and did not run away.
+• Beneath the Mask: During a heart-to-heart talk with Shinji, Asuka says she has worn so many 'masks' since she was a little child that sometimes she is not sure of what her real self is.
+When she was a scared, lonely child, she created a mask of an arrogant, hostile genius and fearless pilot to protect herself; later, when she became Power Girl, she wore the mask (both figurative and literal) of a superheroine; then, a short while later, she became Supergirl and tried to be a real heroine.
+However, it drives her crazy trying to be the paragon of morality and virtue everyone thinks she should be, so much so that she asks Shinji to be her confidant, because he saw beneath her masks and did not run away.

 • Beta Outfit: Asuka’s Power Girl costume was a preliminary design, and later on it was replaced by her final Supergirl outfit.